hackoregon/data-science-pet-containers/README.md

 Amazon
 ------

-This image is based on the Amazon Linux 2 “2-with-sources” Docker image at <https://hub.docker.com/_/amazonlinux/>.
-The main reason it’s in this collection is to provide a means of restore-testing backup files before handing them off to the DevOps engineers for deployment on AWS.
+This image is based on the Amazon Linux 2 "2-with-sources" Docker image at <https://hub.docker.com/_/amazonlinux/>.
+The main reason it's in this collection is to provide a means of restore-testing backup files before handing them off to the DevOps engineers for deployment on AWS.